 Poetry + Video includes film-makers and writers at different levels of experience and reputation, from the most prolific, enduring and highly-regarded practitioners in experimental and poetry film-making, to newer artists with fresh and distinctive styles.
 Designed primarily for audiences in poetry, film and education, the program offers reward to anyone curious about ways of expressing word, image and sound.

-To request the Poetry + Video program in your location, contact Marie Craven.
+For more information about screening Poetry + Video in your location, click here.
 A preview of what's to come...